 This may seem like a very simple post, but if you are like me you probably never thought about freezing fruit.
 Freezing fruit is a nice money saver, because you can enjoy fruit at rock bottom prices later when it isn’t in season anymore.

 My favorite way to use frozen fruit is in smoothies.
 I personally love smoothies and you can make them very inexpensively when you stock up on fruit that their lowest prices.

 However, we were off to head out for our vacation and I knew they would go bad while we were gone.

-- Cut up fruit as needed (I slice bananas, and cut strawberries in half)
+Wash and pat dry the fruit.
+Cut up fruit as needed (I slice bananas, and cut strawberries in half).

-- Place fruit on a cookie sheet (I lined my cookie sheet with foil)
+Place fruit on a cookie sheet (I lined my cookie sheet with foil).

-- Place cookie sheet in the freezer for a few hours.
+Place cookie sheet in the freezer for a few hours.

-- Remove fruit from cookie sheet and place in a freezer bag and place in freezer.
+Remove fruit from cookie sheet and place in a freezer bag and place in freezer.

-- Now your fruit is ready to use when you need it!
+Now your fruit is ready to use when you need it!

 The point of freezing them on the cookie sheet is to make sure they are frozen individually.
 That way, you do not have to worry about them being all stuck together in the freezer bag.
 Next time, your fruit is starting too look bad, chop it up and toss it in your freezer.